Plochie/pl-slider/README.md

 ]
 ```

-2. Bind that array to `data` property and assign some height for slider.
+2. Bind that array to `data` property of slider.
 ```html
 <pl-slider [data]="itemData"></pl-slider>
 ```